FUCK FEAR, JUST LIVE YOUR LIFE

 - What if it’s a big mistake?

 - What if I fail?

-Sometimes, when you want to take on something new, your mind might communicate all the reason you’re not ready and why you shouldn’t.
-Change and taking initiative towards those desired changes does come with changes some amount of risk, but it also comes with the potential for endless, exciting possibilities.
-When you’re fear failure, you remain stagnant and in some cases, you even take steps back in life.
+Sometimes, when you want to take on something new, your mind might communicate all the reasons you’re not ready and why you shouldn’t.
+Change and taking initiative towards those desired new experiences does come with some amount of risk, but it also comes with the potential for endless, exciting possibilities.
+When you fear failure, you remain stagnant and in some cases, you even take steps back in life.
 In playing it safe, you limit yourself and fear begins to undermine your potential.
-I also believe that because we’re all connected, if you don’t show up and live your life, you could potentially prevent someone else from discovering their life’s purpose too.
+I also believe that because we’re all connected, if you don’t show up and live your life’s divine assignment, you could potentially prevent someone else from discovering their life’s purpose too.